Dinner/ Polish Recipes/ Soup Recipes

 Enjoy!

 You can store this soup in the fridge for up to 3 days.
 Reheat it very gently, it should not come to a full boil otherwise the cream can curdle.
 For this same reason, this soup can not be frozen.
-If you try to thaw it the soup it will be curdled.
 You can freeze it before adding the cream.

 dill pickle soup in a white-blue bowl, fermented cucumbers in the background